robt23/gains-and-losses/quanta/notes/financial-economics-basics.md

 - **Yield**: income (usually interest) you earn from an investment expressed as a percentage of its cost or value
 - **Revenue**: total amount of money a company earns i.e. $\text{Price} \times \text{Quantity}$
 - **Profit**: net income after subtracting expenses i.e. $\text{Revenue} - \text{Total Expenses}$
+- **Cost Basis**: original value of an investment, including the purchase price and any associated costs like commissions or fees